 At a glance: Record post-install events like login, register, in-app purchase, and attribute them to media sources and campaigns.
 For each event you can send AppsFlyer ANY related parameters and ANY values.
 However, AppsFlyer recommends using these rich event structures to enable automatic mapping of the event values to various partners.

-You can track any relevant in-app event, such as:
+You can record any relevant in-app event, such as:

 - Tutorial completion